Kristina01111000/Drws_site/README.md

-tried campaign monitor, can only put audio in if i hardcode the email in HTML, i can do it should I ?
+tried campaign monitor, can only put audio in if i hardcode the email in HTML, i can do it should I ? get a free html template and then edit it -> look at code pen